 Customer Requirements and Initial Pain Points

-A new energy company had to weld 10 pieces of 0.3mm thickness aluminum battery structural module parts.
+A leading new energy company has challenged us, which reflects our demand for custom laser welding solutions.
+They had to weld 10 pieces of 0.3mm thickness aluminum battery structural module parts.
 The key requirements were 1.5mm penetration depth (complete penetration with a maximum of 5 pieces) and no welding distortion.

 Project Challenges